 Advertiser Disclosure

-Home > Debt Help Advice > Financial Help & Government Programs for Seniors
+Home > Debt Help Advice > Financial Assistance for Seniors: Government Programs and Debt Help

-But being courageous, determined, and resourceful in the face of mounting years doesn’t, by any stretch of the imagination, mean going it alone.
 There is help for seniors struggling with debt.
-A variety of government and nonprofit agencies offer programs that will take some of the financial tarnish off your golden years.
+A variety of government and nonprofit agencies offer programs that can polish some of the financial tarnish off your golden years.
+Being courageous, determined, and resourceful in the face of mounting years doesn’t mean going it alone.

-Four-in-10 people 55 and older fear high medical bills.
-One in four worry they’ll never payoff their debt, and 22% are afraid they won’t be able to afford rent or will need help with mortgage payments.
+Of adults who are 55 and older, one in four worry they’ll never pay off their debt, and 22% are afraid they won’t be able to afford rent or will need help with mortgage payments.

-Something else to lose sleep over, notes Lyle Solomon, a consumer finance litigator and the principal attorney at Oak View Law Group outside Sacramento, Calif.: “People nowadays are buying larger, more costly houses with less down payment and, as a result, carrying larger mortgages into retirement, which can push them toward a massive financial problem if they aren’t vigilant.”
+The cost of housing is something else to cause concern says Lyle Solomon, a consumer finance litigator and the principal attorney at Oak View Law Group outside Sacramento, Calif.: “People nowadays are buying larger, more costly houses with less down payment and, as a result, carrying larger mortgages into retirement, which can push them toward a massive financial problem if they aren’t vigilant.”

 Great.
 Even the American dream is a problem!

-Meanwhile, more than 15 million adults aged 65+ are classed as economically insecure, with incomes below 200% of the federal poverty level.
+Meanwhile, more than 15 million adults aged 65 and older are classed as economically insecure, with incomes below 200% of the federal poverty level.
+That number for 2024 is $15,060 for an individual and $20,440 for a family of two.

 Social Security Income

-Squint hard and, if you’re receiving — or soon to receive — Social Security and/or Supplemental Security Income benefits, you can detect the faintest outline of a silver lining in the hungriest inflation in 40 years.
-Those collecting Social Security payments saw cost-of-living adjustments (COLA) spiking a historic 5.9% at the beginning of 2022; the benefits of those who have not yet tapped in received a similar boost to their future income.
+Squint hard and, if you’re receiving — or soon to receive — Social Security or Supplemental Security Income benefits (or both), you can detect the faintest silver lining around the hungriest inflation in 40 years.
+Those collecting Social Security payments saw cost-of-living adjustments (COLA) spiking at a historic 5.9% at the beginning of 2022.
+The benefits for those who have not yet tapped in received a similar boost to their future income.

-The boost adds about $92 to the check of the average Social Security benefit for all retired workers, to $1,657.
-That’s an average only; your compensation may vary.
+The boost added about $92 to the average Social Security check, which is now $1,767 per month.
+That’s an average only; your benefit may vary.

 Organizations Helping Senior Citizens

-You don’t have to be financially squeezed to be interested in dialing back the stress and uncertainty associated with aging.
-Help abounds in programs for seniors seeking a smoother path through earned benefits, more than 2,500 of them, according to National Council on Aging (NCOA).
+Help abounds in programs for seniors seeking a smoother path through earned benefits.
+There are more than 2,500 of them, according to the National Council on Aging (NCOA).

 You just need to know where to look.

-NCOA created Resources and Support for Older Adults Living Alone: A Comprehensive Guide, which includes practical tips and resource recommendations from geriatric health experts and advocates, such as:
+NCOA created Resources and Support for Older Adults Living Alone: A Comprehensive Guide, which contains practical tips and resource recommendations from geriatric health experts and advocates, including:

-• Benefits such as the Aid and Attendance pension that help veterans offset the costs of long-term care
+• Benefits like the Aid and Attendance pension that help veterans offset the costs of long-term care.

 “Don’t be afraid to ask for help,” says Jay Zigmont, a certified financial planner and founder of Water Valley, Miss.-based Live, Learn, Plan.
 “Many seniors are reluctant to ask for help until things get tough.
 Your family, friends, and community are here and ready to help where they can.
 That help could be in filing for Medicare, budgeting, making food, or anything you need.
 Just ask.”

-• Volunteers of America — provides a wide range of service programs such as meal programs, transportation, Medicare enrollment help, nursing care, and affordable housing.
+• Volunteers of America — provides a wide range of service programs, such as meal programs, transportation, help with Medicare enrollment, nursing care, and affordable housing.

 • Feeding America — provides meals for seniors by working with a nationwide network of food banks.

-• Retirement Jobs — helps seniors not just find companies right for their skill set and work needs, but also to navigate through the age bias to secure employment.
+• Retirement Jobs — helps seniors not only find companies that match their skillset and employment needs, but also navigate age bias to secure employment.

 • Dental Lifeline Network — provides access to dental care by working with volunteer dentists and dental labs across the U.S.

-• Meals on Wheels America — with locations across the country, serves home-cooked, nutritious meals to adults aged 60 and above, served at home or in a group setting.
+• Meals on Wheels America — through locations across the country, serves home-cooked, nutritious meals to adults 60 and above, served at home or in a group setting.

-• AmeriCorps Seniors — links volunteer seniors to other seniors with daily tasks and companionship.
+• AmeriCorps Seniors — links volunteer seniors to other seniors for daily tasks and companionship.

-• ADA Paratransit — provides complementary transit services to eligible seniors with limited mobility.
+• ADA Paratransit — provides complimentary transit to eligible seniors with limited mobility.

-• BenefitsCheckUp — is a service that provides access to services for seniors such as medications, healthcare, tax relief and senior employment.
+• BenefitsCheckUp — provides access to services for seniors, such as medications, healthcare, tax relief, and senior employment.

 Government Programs for the Elderly

-Use government programs to bridge the gap between your expenses and income.
-There are senior specific government programs available at the local, state, and federal levels.
+Some government programs can bridge the gap between expenses and income.
+There are senior-specific government programs available at local, state, and federal levels.

-Three of your major expenses after retirement will be housing, food and healthcare.
+Three major expenses after retirement are housing, food, and healthcare.

-Here are just some of the programs available to seniors nationwide that can help cut those costs.
+Here are just some of the programs available to seniors across the nation that can help cut those costs.

 Housing

-Through the U.S Department of Energy’s Weatherization Assistance Program, local licensed contractors perform an energy audit, then provide remedies where energy inefficiencies are identified.
-These include:
+Through the U.S. Department of Energy’s Weatherization Assistance Program, local licensed contractors perform an energy audit, then provide remedies for identified inefficiencies, which include:

-• Cleaning, tuning, repairing, or replacing heating and/or cooling systems.
+• Cleaning, tuning, repairing, or replacing heating systems, cooling systems, or both.

 • Installing programmable thermostats.